jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addCheckBox(title)`
     This creates a CheckBox, with the specified title.

+* `.addNamedCheckBox(name, title)`
+    By default, it's not possible to have two CheckBoxes with the same text.
+    If that's required, a named CheckBox should be used.
+    This creates a CheckBox, with the specified title.
+    The name will be displayed next to the CheckBox, and the title passed to the function as a unique ID.

 ####Set CheckBoxes
 * `.setCheckBox(title, ticked=True, callFunction=True)`
     This will tick the CheckBox, or untick it if ticked is set to False.